 These are the most common residential installations in Las Vegas.
 A split system heat pump replaces your outdoor air conditioning unit and, in many cases, your indoor air handler or gas furnace.
 The heat pump provides both cooling and heating from a single system.

-| Efficiency Tier | Efficiency Requirement | Estimated Rebate |
+| NV Energy Tier | Efficiency Requirement | Base Rebate | Income-Qualified |

 Ductless Mini-Split Heat Pumps

-Additional PowerShift Rebates You Can Stack
+Additional PowerShift Rebates to Ask About

-- Professional duct sealing: $100–$300 rebate (requires documented leakage reduction)
+- Professional duct sealing (requires documented leakage reduction): verify current amount with your contractor

 PowerShift vs. the Expired Federal 25C Tax Credit: What Changed in 2026